Churchill’s Reaction to Pearl Harbor: “The Sleep of the Saved”

 The American reaction to Pearl Harbor is not surprising.
 Fear mixed with shock and anger led to a readiness to enter the Second World War, ending the isolationism that had been US policy up to that point.
 Across the Atlantic, however, reactions were less predictable.
-With no direct ties to the naval base at Pearl Harbor, one might wonder whether leaders like British Prime Minister Winston Churchill took much notice.
+British Prime Minister Winston Churchill responded very differently — not with fear or confusion, but with something closer to relief.

-While the United States was still reeling over the growing number of casualties and the destruction some of its mightiest battleships, Churchill saw an opportunity.
+While the United States was still reeling from the attack, Churchill saw an opportunity.
 The early years of World War II had been incredibly difficult for England, as Germany proved to be a brutal foe.
 The Nazis seemed unstoppable and the British forces weren't far from defeat.

-All of the time he had spent trying to convince the United States into joining forces with the British against Germany finally looked like it would pay off.
-With a declaration of war on Japan, it was only a matter of time before the Axis powers forced the Americans into fighting in the European Theater as well.
+With a declaration of war on Japan, it was only a matter of time before the Axis powers forced the Americans into fighting in the European Theater as well, where Churchill’s England felt largely alone.
 Per the terms of the Tripartite Pact, Germany and Italy declared war against the United States on December 11th, 1941.
 Thanks to the Japanese, the British finally got the powerful ally it had so desperately needed since the war first broke out.

-Within days of the Pearl Harbor attack, Churchill traveled to the United States, sailing with his military chiefs in order to work with American generals to build a combined strategy that initially focused primarily on defeating the Germans in Europe, as they posed the greater immediate threat to the world.
+Within days of the Pearl Harbor attack, Churchill traveled to the United States, sailing with his military chiefs in order to work with American generals on a united Allied strategy.

-I late December, 1941, Churchill stood in front of the US Congress for the first time and urged the Americans to join the two nations into a joint, unstoppable fighting force.
+In late December, 1941, Churchill stood in front of the US Congress for the first time and urged the Americans to join the two nations into a joint, unstoppable fighting force.
 “What kind of people do they think we are?” he asked rhetorically, speaking of the Japanese.
-It may come across as a simple sound bite, but the point of it was to link the United States and Britain into a single, allied front.
+It may come across as a simple sound bite, but his point was to link the United States and Britain into a single, allied front.

 Find a Tour